nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Adds one or more existing profiles as attendees to an existing event in NUScheduler.

-Format: `event -ap EVENT_INDEX pr/PROFILE_INDEX...`
+Format: `event -ap EVENT_INDEX pr/PROFILE_INDEX…​`

 * Adds profiles at the specified `PROFILE_INDEX`.
 This index refers to the index number shown in the displayed profile list.
-The index **must be a positive integer** 1, 2, 3, ...
+The index **must be a positive integer less than 10000** e.g. 1, 2, 3, …​, 9999
 * Profiles are added to the event at the specified `EVENT_INDEX`.
 This index refers to the index number shown in the displayed event list.
 It follows the same constraints as `PROFILE_INDEX`.
 * At least one `PROFILE_INDEX` must be provided.
 * Existing attendees will not be overwritten i.e. adding of profiles is cumulative.